loopbackio/loopback.io/pages/en/lb2/datasources.json.md

     ?
 Select the connector for mysql-corp: MySQL (supported by StrongLoop)
     ```

-    Follow the prompts to name the datasource and select the connector to use.
+    Follow the prompts to fill in the connector configurations.
-    This adds the new data source to `datasources.json`
+    This adds the new data source to `server/datasources.json` which can be later used to update the config if needed.

 2. Edit `server/datasources.json` to add the necessary authentication credentials: typically hostname, username, password, and database name.